TheGr8CoderTeam/.github/profile/README.md

 ▶ This Is A Place Where All Coders Can Make Code Together! :) <br>
 ▶ <b>To Join, Message Me On Twitter @ArkFoxxYT , Discord @ ArkFoxx#2572 Or Mail @ omarrushil@gmail.com </b><br><br>
 About Me<br>
-👋 I'm Rushil Omar, generally known as TheGr8Coder.
+👋 I'm Rushil Omar, generally known as <a href = "https://github.com/TheGr8Coder" target="blank" >TheGr8Coder</a>.
 I like to code.👋<br>
 🌱I am learning SQL, Databases And Game Development @ Unity.🌱<br>
 💡I know HTML&CSS As well as Python & Js(JavaScript).💡<br>
 🔭My current biggest projects are Me ( https://bit.ly/RushilHome ) And TheGhostVanisher ( https://bit.ly/GhostVanisher )🔭<br>